Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 Other tips that have helped us:

 - Leave your child with a sippy of water.
 This helps avoid nighttime “I need water” batters.
-We like this one best for best time water.
+We like this water bottle best for small toddlers and this water bottle for big kids.

-- If you are transitioning AFTER potty training (or you are potty training soon): We put a toddler potty in the room with the kiddo on a waterproof mat with a towel (and some wipes for our daughter).
+- If you are transitioning AFTER potty training (or you are potty training soon): My husband and I put a toddler potty in the room with the kiddo on a waterproof mat with a towel (and some wipes for our daughter).
 Weird?
 Yes.
 Did it help make them independent and not need to wander the hall at 2 am or wake me up at 5:30 am to pee?
-100%.
+Also yes.

 - Need your child to be able to turn on the light?
 Get a light switch extender (these are so cool for kids!).
 They make a different one for each light switch type.